Archie Boston, Jr., Hon DDes

 Graphic Artist & Professor

-Recognized as one of the first African American art directors in the American advertising industry, Boston's work groundbreaking work challenged racial stereotypes in advertising.
-He taught for 32 years at California State University Long Beach, where he helped develop the Visual Communications Design program and serve as department chair for 12 terms.
+Recognized as one of the first African American art directors in the American advertising industry, Boston's groundbreaking work challenged racial stereotypes in advertising.
+He taught for 32 years at California State University Long Beach, where he helped develop the Visual Communications Design program and served as department chair for 12 terms.

 Career